Skip to main content

 Growth hormone (GH) and its downstream mediator, Insulin-like Growth Factor 1 (IGF-1), play critical roles in cardiac development and function.
 GH deficiency in adults is associated with adverse cardiovascular risk factors, including increased visceral adiposity, dyslipidemia, and impaired endothelial function.
 Growth hormone secretagogue peptides, by stimulating endogenous GH release, offer a physiological means to modulate this axis.

 Peptides such as Sermorelin and the combination of Ipamorelin / CJC-1295 induce pulsatile GH secretion, mimicking the body’s natural rhythm.
 This approach avoids the supraphysiological levels and potential side effects associated with exogenous GH administration.
-The benefits extend to improved body composition, which indirectly reduces cardiac workload, and potentially direct cardioprotective effects through enhanced and reduced inflammation.
+The benefits extend to improved body composition, which indirectly reduces cardiac workload, and potentially direct cardioprotective effects through enhanced cellular repair and reduced inflammation.

 For example, Hexarelin, a potent GHRP, has demonstrated direct cardioprotective properties in preclinical models, independent of its GH-releasing effects.
 It appears to activate CD36 receptors on cardiomyocytes, potentially mitigating ischemia-reperfusion injury and improving myocardial contractility.
 This suggests a broader therapeutic utility for certain peptides beyond their primary endocrine actions, particularly relevant for cardiac patients.